DinoChiesa/Gemini-Function-Calling/README.md

 - The aiplatform.googleapis.com endpoint is part of Vertex AI, Google Cloud's unified machine learning platform.
 This endpoint is geared towards enterprise applications and production environments.
 It offers more robust features like integration with other Google Cloud services (IAM for authentication, MLOps tools), data residency options, and potentially different pricing and quota structures.

-A good approach, start with generativelanguage.googleapis.com for exploration and early development.
+A good approach: start with generativelanguage.googleapis.com for exploration and early development.
 When you're ready to build scalable, production-ready applications with more control and integration, transition to the Vertex AI endpoint.